9 of the world's best private ski resorts

 To become a member you have to own property, which ranges from condos starting at $3 million to ranches north of $25 million.

-But once you've splashed the cash, the skiing's epic, with 16 lifts, 60 runs and 2,700 vertical feet of downhill action centered on Pioneer Mountain.
+But once you've splashed the cash, the skiing's epic, with 18 lifts, more than 100 runs and 2,700 vertical feet of downhill action centered on Pioneer Mountain.
 Plus, there's 300 inches annually of the white stuff.

-There's everything in the 2,200 skiable acres from gentle beginner slopes to steep expert chutes.
-If that's not enough, Yellowstone Club backs onto the vast Big Sky resort.
+There's everything in the 2,700 skiable acres from gentle beginner slopes to steep expert chutes.
+If that's not enough, Yellowstone Club backs onto the vast Big Sky Resort.
 All that, and you can bag some runs with extreme ski legend Scot Schmidt, who is the club's resident ski pro.

 Getting there: Bozeman Yellowstone International Airport is only an hour's drive from Yellowstone Club with daily flights from across the United States.
 Transfers to and from the airport can be arranged by car or helicopter